inncee/docs/README.md

 This guide will be able to help walk you through on how to get started with installing Inncee onto your custom website.

 ### 1.1 Create Account
 Create an account at https://beta.inncee.com.
-This allows our system to generate
+This allows our system to generate:

 -	a unique account ID
 -	a tracking script code to install on your store
--	and a secret key to allow you to authenticate the JSON sata that you can send to our API endpoints
+-	and a secret key to allow you to authenticate the JSON data that you can send to our API endpoints

-Once generated all this information will be sent to you via email
+Once generated all this information will be sent to you via email.

 Note: Ignore the pop-up that asks you to connect your store to Shopify.